OSPG/godedupe/README.md

 but (at least) it is able to find duplicate files like fdupes does.

 With the release of version 2.0.0 its planned to be able to find files which are almost identical.
-Useful for example when one file is a modern version of other file, in this case the md5 sum will not be the same, but our program should be able to identify it.
+Useful for example when one file is a modern version of other file, in this case the BLAKE sum will not be the same, but our program should be able to identify it.

 ### Version naming